Farrah Franklin: 1999–2000: Destiny's Child

-2001–present: Solo projects
+2001–present: Solo projects and Pheenx

 After leaving Destiny's Child, Franklin embarked on a solo career.
 From 2002 to 2003, she was signed to and dropped from Fo' Reel, where she recorded a song titled "Get at Me" with Method Man.
-She then spent two years signed to Fabolous street label, Street Family Entertainment, before getting dropped in 2005.
+She then spent two years signed to Fabolous's street label, Street Family Entertainment, before getting dropped in 2005.
 Prior to joining Destiny's Child, Franklin appeared in the 1999 feature film Trippin' and began an acting career, starring in 2004's The Brewster Project.
 In 2006, she was cast in an episode on the sitcom, All of Us.
 She shot an independent thriller film called Eyes of Darkness, which also featured rapper Jayo Felony, and starred in other films like Single Black Female.
-She's modeled for Russell Simmons' fashion line Def Jam University and has been featured on the covers of Teen People, Ebony, CosmoGirl, Vibe, and Today's Black Woman.
+She also modeled for Russell Simmons' fashion line Def Jam University and was featured on the covers of Teen People, Ebony, CosmoGirl, Vibe, and Today's Black Woman.
 Aside from her work as a replacement member in Destiny's Child, she has cameoed in several music videos for artists like Kurupt, Nelly, Mr. Cheeks, and R. L. Huggar.

 In January 2007, Franklin made an appearance with other former members of Destiny's Child in the E! special Boulevard of Broken Dreams, which documented their experiences in Destiny's Child and the issues that Franklin faced during the months she was present in the group.
 Franklin insisted that she was mistreated and ignored by management during meetings when she asked questions about the massive deductions in the group's paychecks.

 She released a single called "Lollipop" in 2008.
+In 2009, Franklin joined a new girl group called Pheenx which consisted of members Bethany Grant, Queen, and herself.
+The group released two singles titled "Post Boy" and "Sharpshooter" before Grant, the lead singer, was dismissed from the trio due to her involvement in pornography.
+The group later disbanded.

 In 2014, Franklin moved from Los Angeles to Atlanta, hoping to restart her career in music.
-She released a promotional single called "Magic N Makeup" to all streaming markets on September 15, 2015.
-The music video for the single was released via her official Vevo channel on September 24, 2015.
+In 2015, she released a promotional single called "Magic n Makeup" to all streaming markets on September 15.
+The music video for the single was released via her official Vevo channel on September 24.
 In 2016, Franklin released a song titled "Over" and uploaded another called "Billion Dollar Fantasy" to SoundCloud in 2017.
 In 2018, she collaborated with singer Lucky Harmon on the song "Build Me Up", which she cowrote.
 Franklin also owns a company called One Love Pictures and Entertainment.
 In June 2020, she released the single "Push Up On Me" featuring rapper Maino.